Far2702/snp-variant-classification-cnn-lstm/README.md

-# **Variant Classification of SNPs using a custom CNN-LSTM dual input architecture**
+# **Variant Classification and Interpretability of SNPs using CNN-LSTM with Custom SmoothGrad on 1D Genomic Sequences**
 # Introduction
 Single Nucleotide Polymorphisms (SNPs) are the most common type of genetic variation among individuals and play a crucial role in disease susceptibility, drug response, and personalized medicine.
 Accurate classification of SNPs as benign or pathogenic is essential for genomic diagnostics and therapeutic decision-making.